-A bowl of rich broth, kissed with warm spices, loaded with buttery and caramelized onions and topped with ramen noodles and seared seitan … perfect cold weather food!
+A bowl of rich broth, kissed with warm spices, loaded with buttery and caramelized onions and topped with ramen noodles and seared seitan … a perfect plant-based ramen recipe and cold weather food!
 This recipe is modified and veganized from Bon Appétit’s French Onion Beef Noodle Soup recipe, and the seitan recipe method is adapted from Isa Chandra Moskowitz’s basic seitan recipe from Vegan with a Vengeance.
 It requires a bit of time investment, but worth the work.
 It makes a lot, and you can freeze the leftover broth and seitan for later.

-Ingredients for vegan ramen on a tabletop.
+Ingredients for vegan french onion ramen noodle soup.

 Start by gathering your ingredients, prepping them and placing them in bowls so they are all ready to go.

-A bowl of vegan ramen.
+A bowl of vegan french onion ramen noodle soup with seitan.

 There are three parts to this delicious ramen: